The View: Seasons 1–10 (1997–2007)

 The View premiered with four co-hosts: Meredith Vieira as moderator, Star Jones, Debbie Matenopoulos, and Barbara Walters.
-Joy Behar, who was originally announced to be occasionally filling in as the fourth co-host when Walters was unavailable, soon became a full-time co-host.
+Joy Behar, who filled in as the fourth co-host when Walters was unavailable, soon became a full-time co-host.
 The five women were the first group that auditioned for the panel, with Behar describing them as having immediately clicked.
 Following Matenopoulos's firing in December 1998, broadcast journalist Lisa Ling was brought on as a new co-host in 1999.
 Ling departed the show in December 2002 to host the series National Geographic Explorer.
 Former Survivor: The Australian Outback castaway Elisabeth Hasselbeck replaced Ling beginning November 24, 2003, after Hasselbeck, television personality Rachel Campos-Duffy, and actress Erin Hershey Presley each received a week-long on-air tryout.

-In April 2006, Vieira announced that she was leaving the show to become co-anchor of the NBC morning program Today; her final episode aired on June 9.
-That same month, Jones announced her departure on air but stated that she would remain on the show through July.
-Despite this, Walters stated the following day that Jones would no longer appear, publicly claiming feeling "betrayed" by Jones for unexpectedly making the announcement two days ahead of schedule.
-She also said ABC executives had decided not to renew Jones' contract due to diminished approval for Jones through their market research.
+In 2006, Vieira left the show to become co-anchor of the NBC morning program Today; her final episode aired on June 9.
+That same month, Jones also left the show.
+Her departure, originally scheduled for July, was brought forward by Walters, publicly feeling "betrayed" by Jones for unexpectedly announcing her departure two days ahead of schedule.
+She also said ABC executives had decided not to renew Jones's contract due to diminished approval for Jones through their market research.
 Jones later claimed the decision to leave was not hers and that producers informed her that they would not be renewing her contract in April.

-During the 33rd Daytime Emmy Awards in April 2006, it was announced that entertainer Rosie O'Donnell would be co-hosting the show for its tenth season; she made her debut as the new moderator on September 5.
-In April 2007, O'Donnell announced she would be leaving the show when her contract expires due to failed renewal negotiations.
+During the 33rd Daytime Emmy Awards in April 2006, entertainer Rosie O'Donnell was introduced as a co-host for the show's tenth season; she made her debut on September 5.
+After a string of controversies O'Donnell left the show in April 2007 due to failed renewal negotiations.
 The following month, ABC stated that O'Donnell had asked to be let out of her contract three weeks before its expiration and that she had been granted permission to depart immediately.